ohrie/radschnellwege-viewer/README.md

 [![Deploy](https://github.com/ohrie/radschnellwege-viewer/actions/workflows/deploy.yml/badge.svg)](https://github.com/ohrie/radschnellwege-viewer/actions/workflows/deploy.yml)

-Look at all the Radschnellwege in Germany planned, being built and already build.
+Look at all the Radschnellwege planned, being built and already build.
 This project is depending on [radschnellwege](https://github.com/ohrie/radschnellwege), which contains the data of the cycle highways for this map.

 ## Initial Setup
 Execute